aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

 # AVD Dev Containers Overview

-> WARNING: AVD Dev Container are currently in the early preview phase and not officially supported for any production cases.
+> WARNING: AVD Dev Containers are currently in the early preview phase and not officially supported for any production cases.
 > They can be still very useful for development and testing.
 Please report any issues and optimization suggestions.

 ## Why Dev Containers